brillout/goldpage/docs/readme.template.md

 **Easy** :sparkles:

-Meticulously design with ease of use in mind.
+We designed `ssr-coin` with a strong focus on ease of use and we are zero-config believers.

+For example,
+we don't allow you to configure how `ssr-coin` bundles your browser-side JavaScript code.
+If you don't absolutely need to configure something, then we don't allow you to configure it.

+Currently, `ssr-coin` uses Webpack but we will use Parcel instead as soon as Parcel v2 is released.
+Using Parcel means that all things related to building will just work.
+You want TypeScript and PostCSS?
+That will work with zero changes in config.

-`ssr-coin` is young and may have some rough edges here and there but greatly care about deliving a fine-polished tool.
+(Note that `ssr-coin` is young and may have some rough edges here and there but greatly care about deliving a fine-polished tool ASAP.)
-Expect it to become rock-solid.

-conscious decision to abstract away the build-step from you.
-Parcel currently ssr-coin is uses webpack but we will use Parcel v2 as soon as it's released.
-Using Parcel means that configuring are a thing of the past.
-Any kind to use TypeScript, will just work.

 **Static-dynamic Apps** :gear:

+You have control over when your pages are rendered: by setting `renderHtmlAtBuildTime: true` you.
+That way you have control over the "staticness" of your pages.
+This is crucial to achieve dramatic performance increase, especially on mobile.

-You have control w the HTML of your page is rendered at built-time or at request-time and with `doNotRenderInBrowser` you can control whether your page is hydrated.
+the HTML of your page is rendered at built-time or at request-time and with `doNotRenderInBrowser` you can control whether your page is hydrated.

 can configure your pages
 `ssr-coin` com